lwhjon/repo-labels-cli/README.md

    - To view the list of available commands: `python repolabels.py --help`
 8. A sample list of subcommands:

-   - The `sync` subcommand can be used to `sync` labels from a GitHub Repository to another GitHub Repository
+   - The `sync` subcommand can be used to `sync` labels from a GitHub Repository to another GitHub Repository.

      - In the example below, we attempt to sync the labels from [https://github.com/github/docs](https://github.com/github/docs)'s GitHub Repository to a sample GitHub Repository: